 By Adria Saracino

 South Africa has a rich culture that blends both modern-day ideas with age-old traditions.
-From the wild safari to metropolitan Durban, South African design ranges between both the modern and traditional.
+From the wild safari to metropolitan Durban, South African design ranges between modern and traditional.
 How do you strike a balance and apply it to your home?
-The answer is look for ways you can add a warm and inviting modern interpretation of South Africa’s rich past.
-Here are three principles to keep in mind when infusing South African design into your home plus DIY ideas for making them a reality.
+The answer is to look for ways to add a warm and inviting modern interpretation of South Africa’s rich past.
+Here are three principles to keep in mind when infusing South African design into your home, plus DIY ideas for making them a reality.

 1. Mix patterns from different style periods

 Don’t be afraid to mix patterns from different style families.
-For example, choose a graphic animal print that evokes the safari and mix it with a contemporary striped fabric as seen above.
-The key is to keep the items in the same color family, or at least make sure one color is repeated throughout the space to ensure cohesiveness.
+For example, choose a graphic animal print that evokes the safari and mix it with a contemporary striped fabric, as seen above.
+The key is to keep the items in the same color family or at least ensure one color is repeated throughout the space to ensure cohesiveness.

 2. Turn up the chic by turning down the volume

 It’s easy to get carried away with the rich colors of traditional tribal garb.
 However, it can quickly make a space look themed and overdone.
-Try sticking to neutrals to create a clean, serene, and welcoming space.
-Allow texture and patterns make a bold statement.
+To create a clean, serene, and welcoming space, try sticking to neutrals.
+Allow texture and patterns to make a bold statement.

 3. Don’t be afraid to go there

 Home Improvement Project: Like the animal-print detail on the couch above?
-Even if you don’t have the know-how to add a strip of fabric to an existing cushion, it is easy to add African-inspired flare to an existing couch.
-Check to see if the manufacturer has alternative version that you can purchase cushions from.
+Even if you don’t have the know-how to add a strip of fabric to an existing cushion, adding African-inspired flare to an existing couch is easy.
+Check to see if the manufacturer has an alternative version from which you can purchase cushions.
 If there are designs that go with your motif, simply switch them out.
 If alternative options aren’t available, reupholstering cushions or adding pillows and shams is another way to bring a couch to life.
 You could even add new feet that go better with the theme, going as far as lion-claw feet!
 You can even do this to spice up your bathroom vanities with granite tops!